aengelberg/loco/README.md

 - `$mod` - given two arguments X and Y, returns X mod Y.
 - `$scalar` - given a list of variables (X, Y, Z, ...) and a list of integer coefficients (a, b, c, ...) returns `aX + bY + cZ + ...`.
+- `$abs` - given a variable X, returns the absolute value of X.

 - `$=, $<, $>, $<=, $>=, $!=` - constraints that specify equality/inequality between two or more arguments.
 Calling these on more than one argument will return a composition of multiple constraints (which collectively have